Election Briefing 2024

 Hate crime

 In 2016 the Government published a four-year hate crime action plan for England and Wales.
-This included requiring the police to record all reported incidents, and, for the first time, record ‘transgender’ as an aggravating factor.11 In 2018 the Government asked the Law Commission to review hate crime legislation, including whether it should cover more protected characteristics.
+This required the police to record all reported incidents, and, for the first time, record hostility to ‘transgender identity’ as an aggravating factor.21 In 2018 the Government asked the Law Commission to review hate crime legislation, including whether it should cover more protected characteristics.
+The Commission’s report in December 2021 recommended that hate crime legislation should be extended.
+The Government did not respond.
+In 2023 the Government published a code of practice on recording non-crime hate incidents stating that any interference with a person’s “right to freedom of expression” needs to be “proportionate and necessary”.22

 Extremism

-In April 2018 the Government formally dropped the proposal, first consulted on in late 2015, that any group teaching a child for six or more hours in any week should have to register and be subject to Ofsted ‘British values’ inspections.14 This could have included church youth work, such as holiday Bible clubs, some summer camps and even Sunday schools.
+In April 2018 the Government formally dropped the proposal, first consulted on in late 2015, that any group teaching a child for six or more hours in any week should have to register and be subject to Ofsted ‘British values’ inspections.24

 Home education